 So, email No.1 is already running.
 Now, to make the condition of the scenario above work, we need to create a new event to be able to automatically determine whether or not a user has opened email No.1.

-To do that, edit email No.1 and go to the Review and launch tab.
+To do that, edit email No.1 and go to the Conditions of sending -> Events for message sequences.

-Clicking this button will expand an additional screen, where you can create events that will be recorded when interacting with this triggered message.
+Clicking the Configure button will expand an additional screen, where you can create events that will be recorded when interacting with this triggered message.
 You can also assign names to these events and choose the events you want to track.

 After you've saved this triggered message, the additional events you've set will be added and saved in the event list.
 You can use them as a trigger for the next message of the sequence right away.